-ן Adjectives and adverb s i (quick/quickiy) A Look at these examples: Our holiday was too short - the time pass Two people were seriously injured in the a Quickly and seriously are adverbs.
-Many adverbs are formed from an adjective + -ly: adjective: quick serious careful quiet heavy bad adverb: quickly seriously carefully quietly heavily badly For spelling, see Appendix 6.
-Not all words ending in -ly are adverbs.
-Some ac djectives end in -ly too, for example: silly lovely В Adjective or adverb?
+ן Adjectives and adverb s i (quick/quickiy) A Look at these examples: Our holiday was too short - the time pass Two people were seriously injured in the Quickly and seriously are adverbs.
+Many adverb adjective: quick serious careful adverb: quickly seriously carefully For spelling, see Appendix 6. quiet heavy bad Not all words ending in -ly are adverbs.
+Some a djectives end in -ly too, for example: silly lovely В Adjective or adverb?
 Adjectives (quick/careful etc.) tell us about a noun (somebody or something).
 We use adjectives before nouns: Sam is a careful driver. (not a carefully driver) We didn't go out because of the heavy rain.
-Adverbs (quickly/carefully etc.) tell us about a verb (how somebody does something or how something happens): Sam drove carefully along the narrow road. (not drove careful) We didn't go out because it was raining heavily. (not raining heavy) Compare: ☐ She speaks perfect English. adjective + noun □ She speaks English perfectly. verb + noun + adverb We also use adjectives after some verbs, especial Compare: ly be, and also look/feel/sound etc. Please be quiet.
+Adverbs (quickly/carefully etc.) tell us about a verb (how somebody does something or how something happens): Sam drove carefully along the narrow road. (not drove careful) We didn't go out because it was raining heavily. (not raining heavy) Compare: ☐ She speaks perfect English. adjective + noun ☐ She speaks English perfectly. verb + noun + adverb We also use adjectives after some verbs, especial Compare: ly be, and also look/feel/sound etc. Please be quiet.
 I was disappointed that my exam results were so bad.
 Why do you always look so serious?
 I feel happy.
 Please speak quietly.
 I was unhappy that I did so badly in the exam. (not did so bad) Why do you never take me seriously?
 The children were playing happily.
-C We also use adverbs before adjectives and other reasonably cheap (adverb + adjective terribly sorry (adverb + adjective incredibly quickly (adverb + adverb) e) It's a reasonably cheap restaurant and the I'm terribly sorry.
+C We also use adverbs before adjectives and other reasonably cheap (adverb + adjectiv terribly sorry (adverb + adjectiv incredibly quickly (adverb + adverb) e) It's a reasonably cheap restaurant and the I'm terribly sorry.
 I didn't mean to push y Maria learns languages incredibly quickly The examination was surprisingly easy. ou. (not terrible sorry) You can also use an adverb before a past particle.
-Two people were seriously injured in the attraction.
-The meeting was very badly organised.
-The state of the s
+Two people were seriously injured in the answer that The meeting was very badly organised.
+A tracking the control of the contro